gvwilson/thirdbit/src/fiction/iffy/index.md

 He patted the gauss gun in his lap.

 "No worries."
-In truth the bot was lighter than it looked, in part thanks to the absence of ammunition.
+The bot was actually lighter than it looked, in part thanks to the absence of ammunition.
 Asking the private to help had mostly been the equivalent of sending a drone over unknown territory